priyanka2710singh/Linux/Linux Commands List/Linux Interview Preparation/System Information.md

 ### 15. `lsblk`

 **Description:**
-Shows: Block devices (disks, partitions) in a tree view.
+Block devices (disks, partitions) in a tree view.

 ---